kate-novik/top10Numbers/README.md

 I have tested on small amount of numbers (N=50) and on huge amount of numbers(N=100_000_000).
 And results were similar.

-It is used JMH library for testing .
+It is used JMH library for perfomance testing .

 For N = 50 / 10_000_000